 - Prick the aubergines all over with a knife and then chuck them straight onto a gas flame.
 Cook for about 10-12 minutes, turning couple of minutes once charred to cook evenly.
 You want them to look burnt and a little battered on the outside and be lovely and tender inside.
+Once cool, peel and discard the burnt aubergine skin.
+Finely chop the flesh and mush it with the side of the knife.

 - Meanwhile heat 2 tbsp. of the oil in a pan over a medium heat.
 Add the garlic and cook for 30 seconds until fragrant.
 Tip in the tomatoes, tomato puree, cumin, paprika and a good pinch of salt.
 Add 100ml of water, mix well and bring to the boil.
 Cover, reduce the heat to low and cook for 10-12 minutes, stirring occasionally, or until the tomatoes have broken down.